History

 St Margaret Pattens Church

-First recorded in 1067, the present church was built by Sir Christopher Wren in 1687 and is one of a few City churches to escape damage in World War II
+First recorded in 1067, the present church was built by Sir Christopher Wren in 1687 and is one of a few City churches to have escaped damage in World War II

 Image credit - The British Museum

-Under his reign, (1461-1483), by an Order of Common Council dated 1463, basketmakers were restricted to Blanche Appleton, a district which had been set apart for aliens so the choice of this area was in the nature of a compromise as it allowed the foreign basketmakers to remain in the "City".
+Under the reign of Edward IV (1461-1483), by an Order of Common Council dated 1463, basketmakers were restricted to Blanche Appleton.
+This district had been set apart for aliens, so the choice of this area was a compromise as it allowed the foreign basketmakers to remain in the "City".
 Blanche Appleton was a manor situated in the parish of St. Katherine Coleman in Aldgate Ward, close to the present Mark Lane.

-By the end of the fifteenth century basketmakers were living in the parishes of St. Andrew Hubbard and St. Margaret Pattens.
-An old Vestry Minute Book of the latter has reference to fifteenth and sixteenth century basketmakers and their gifts or payments made to the church.
+By the end of the 15th century, basketmakers were living in the parishes of St. Andrew Hubbard and St. Margaret Pattens.
+An old Vestry Minute Book of the latter has reference to 15th and 16th century basketmakers and their gifts or payments made to the church.

 By this time, "illegal" imports of baskets from Holland and the fact that Blanche Appleton included a large number of aliens, led to the "Evil May Day" riot in 1517 when London apprentices showed their ill-feeling towards the aliens in the locality by breaking windows and doors of their houses.
 The Lord Mayor and Aldermen quelled the riot and ten pairs of gallows were erected, one at Blanche Appleton.